lifwanian/how-to-build-an-ios-messaging-app/en/install_jiver_framwork_via_cocoapods.md

 # Install JIVER Framework via CocoaPods

 The latest version of JIVER iOS framework is already included in the project, so you don’t have to install it again.
-If you’d like to install the framework for your own project, see below:
+If you’d like to install the framework for your own project, follow the step below:

 1. You have to install CocoaPods.
 Refer to https://cocoapods.org/
 1. If you don’t have ```Podfile``` in your project, create it.